 Not everyone searches by major metropolitan area, so don’t be discouraged if you can’t compete in those searches.
-There are always town/zip code searches that provide more local and less competitive searches.
+There are always suburb/town searches that have less competition and thus are easier to succeed in.

 Houzz Effects Your Website’s SEO

 However, Google is always trying to find new ways to determine how to deliver quality search results, and thus a powerful Houzz profile, which can be partially determined by the Page Authority, MozRank, and MozTrust (see below), can help Google understand the connectedness between your firm/name and your major keywords, and thus could help you indirectly in search.

-What this tells us is that your success on Houzz, as determined by your placement in the rankings and your connectivity to other pages via engaged activity, yields a higher SEO score for your Houzz profile page.
+What this tells us is that your success on Houzz yields a higher SEO score for your Houzz profile page.
 (This is not for your website though).

 Niche Interiors’ Houzz profile has a very strong SEO score of 58/100.
 Betty Wasserman has an also strong 52/100.
 Yet, the third example, a less optimized profile, has just 42/100- not enough to help her in organic search.

 Surely this inquiry will help DIY marketers with their Houzz efforts, and it will help SEO pros who are unfamiliar with the home services industry to see what needs to be done to help their clients.

 What I left out is the recipe for my “secret sauce,” our proprietary strategies to get our clients to the top of Houzz directory results.
 To be effective, we apply these proprietary practices to our clients’ Houzz profiles on a daily basis from our designated Houzz optimization team at our marketing agency Client Expander.